|B A R E L Y B A D W E B S I T E|

 And, to be frank, how to use them to get our way.

-So far there are only a few I can recommend, but I haven't surfed the Web much.
-If you know of a site that should be added to this list, .
+So far there are only a few I can recommend, but I have not surfed the Web much.
+If there are any you think should be added, just .

 North of Canada, etc.

 Bar bet.
 This is a simple exercise in eidetic memory, specifically your memory of the hundreds of times you've seen maps of North America.
 Here's the question:

 (This is not a trick question.
 For example, it's not like Canada owns some unheard-of territory in the South Pacific.)

 If your name is Alex and if you are an above-average Americorps volunteer and if you worked for Habitat for Humanity KCMO and if you lost five bucks on this bet, now you know the reason is that the person you bet against just happens to be the person who knows -- better than anyone else on the planet, apparently -- what the answer is.
 (Also, you should probably not want to bet against me on the question whether Buddhism is the most popular religion.)